 Earthly Bodies and Heavenly Hair by Dina Falconi – a wonderful resource for making your own herbal skin and hair care at home.
 Lots of recipes to choose from: lotions, creams, dental care, deodorant, and more.

-Herbal Antibiotics by Stephen Harrod Buhner – this book will be increasingly useful as we see more “super bugs” resistant to pharmaceutical antibiotics.
-It provides very detailed information useful to both beginning and experienced herbalists.
-Also includes a nice herbal reference for tincture making.
+Herbal Antibiotics by Stephen Harrod Buhner – this book will be increasingly useful as we see more ‘super bugs’ resistant to pharmaceutical antibiotics.
+It provides very detailed information useful to both beginning and experienced herbalists, includes a nice herbal reference for tincture making.
+Also check out his Herbal Antiviral book, another amazing resource.

 Naturally Healthy Babies and Children by Aviva Jill Romm – a must have for parents who wish to empower themselves and their children with herbal medicine.
 One of the things I really appreciate about Romm is that she is a mother, a midwife, an herbalist and an MD!
 Great resource.